wyrdmantis/ng-starter/README.md

 If you have any suggestions, please create issue.

-Live example of current build can be seen at [https://sickelap.github.io/ng-starter/](https://sickelap.github.io/ng-starter/)
+Live example of current build can be seen at [https://sickelap.github.io/ng-starter/](https://sickelap.github.io/ng-starter/).
+Because example uses fake login service, for email use anything that resembles real email and any 8+ character password.